anandinichawla/RanaOrganics/README.md

 ## Overview

 Figuring out what to eat can be a difficult task!
-The solution: receipe finder.
+The solution: recipe finder.
-Receipe Finder can help you find receipes based on the ingredients you have at home.
+Recipe Finder can help you find receipes based on the ingredients you have at home.
 These recipes will most closely match your specifications.